Miroqru/mauno/README.md

 ## Changes
 What has been changed compared to the original:

-- Remove Cubernetes, Docker, Renovate, Github workflow.
+- Remove Cuber, Docker, Renovate, Github workflow.